Ivan Minnaert: South Africa

 Assisting fellow Belgian Jean-François Losciuto at Black Leopards of the South African National First Division in late autumn 2017, the former director became caretaker of the team a few days later, making it the objective to achieve promotion and applied an offensive system in the team.
 However, when directing them to 10th place in 15 matches, he was slated to be fired.

 Rwanda

-Accepting a six-month contract with Mukura Victory at the start of 2017, the former Rayon Sport coach pledged to improve results and turn around the season, beating Pepiniere 1-0 in his debut at the end of his contract arranging a deal with AS Kaloum Star of Guinea that summer.
+Accepting a six-month contract with Mukura Victory at the start of 2017, the former Rayon Sport coach pledged to improve results and turn around the season, beating Pepiniere FC 1–0 in his debut at the end of his contract arranging a deal with AS Kaloum Star of Guinea that summer.

 Head coach of Rayon Sports of the Rwanda National Football League from November 2015 to February 2016, he was awarded another contract with Gikundiro in spring 2018, taking them to the 2018 CAF Confederation Cup, historic qualification of a Rwandian team, where they were pooled with USM Alger, Young Africans, and Gor Mahia in Group D and stated that reaching the quarterfinals would be an onerous task.